h8d13/VHS-To-Digital/README.md

 The advantage of having SCART is that you might be able to get 576i @ 25 FPS

 This will also determine the color quality: SCART is RBG compatible making the images quite crisp!

-Your main issue would be tear:
+> **_NOTE:_**Your main issue would be tear:

-You can combat it in a couple of ways:
+> You can combat it in a couple of ways:

-Set the display to mode:
+> Set the display to mode:
-YUV 4:2:2
+> YUV 4:2:2

-Right click your source again and select "deinterlacing" retro, blend or linear you can try different ones.
+> Right click your source again and select "deinterlacing" retro, blend or linear you can try different ones.

 Go back to OBS settings: